sargunv/magisk-onyx-font-fix/README.md

 ## Installation

-Root your device, head to the [releases page](https://github.com/sargunv/magisk-onyx-font-fix/releases), download the latest onyx-font-fix.zip, and install the module with Magisk Manager.
+Root your device, head to the [releases page](https://github.com/sargunv/magisk-onyx-font-fix/releases), download the latest `onyx-font-fix.zip`, and install the module with Magisk Manager.

 ## Example